 I love Costco gas mostly because it's insanely cheap.
-Like 20-25 cents cheaper than my local gas station, which is arguably somewhat pricier than average because it's in a weird location and super convenient for people who live near the weird location.
+Like 20-25 cents cheaper than my local gas station (and always that cheap, according to many gas apps), which is arguably somewhat pricier than average because it's in a weird location and super convenient for people who live near the weird location.

 I try to go when the warehouse isn't open, so the lines are not as crazy.